juseljuk/bobchestrate-workshop/part4-knowledge/README.md

 - 📝 Answer questions from documents, FAQs, and knowledge articles
 - 🎯 Provide accurate, sourced responses

-## Step 1: Create a Knowledge Base

-Let's create a simple FAQ knowledge base for our customer support agent, but first, we will have a look at the information that is required to create a knowledge base.
+In this part we will create a simple FAQ knowledge base for our customer support agent, but first, let's have a look at the information that is required to create a knowledge base.

-You need to crate a knowledge base configuration file that references document files you want to use as the knowledge.
+To define your knowledge base you need to create a configuration file that references document files you want to use as the knowledge.
 Here's a complete example:

 ```yaml
 # customer-support-faq.yaml